 You can even use an online portfolio platform like Behance, Dribbble, or Portfoliobox.
 If you want to make money editing videos, Vimeo is an excellent platform to showcase your portfolio.

 6. Find Potential Clients

-You are finally ready to start finding clients and making money freelancing online.
+You are finally ready to start finding new clients and making money freelancing online.

-There are a number of ways to find freelance jobs, including:
+There are a number of ways to find most profitable freelance job, including:

 - Freelancing Platforms: There are a number of freelancing platforms, such as Upwork, Fiverr, and PeoplePerHour, that connect freelancers with clients.

 - Job Boards: There are so many job specific websites that you can use to find clients.